The Many Benefits

 Make sure to keep the oil cold and stored in an opaque container to avoid damage from light and heat.

-*** Do not cook with flaxseeds, since heat destroys their beneficial effect.
+*** Do not cook with flaxseeds, as heat destroys their beneficial effect.

 **** Grind 'Em To get the maximum health benefits it's important to grind your seeds to release the healthy properties within.